voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

 Model training
 ______________

-One of the primary uses of Flash is to load an existing model and finetune it on your |Dataset| with minimal code required.
+You can easily train or finetune Flash tasks on your :ref:`FiftyOne datasets <using-datasets>` with just a few lines of code using Flash's builtin
+:meth:`DataModule.from_fiftyone() <flash~flash.core.data_module.DataModule.from_fiftyone>`
+method, which is implemented for each of the Flash tasks shown below:

 .. tabs::

     .. tab:: Image classification

-        This example trains a Flash classification model on a FiftyOne dataset with |Classifications| ground truth labels.
+        This example trains a Flash image classification task on a FiftyOne dataset with |Classifications| ground truth labels.

         .. code-block:: python
             :linenos:

-            import itertools
+            from itertools import chain

             import fiftyone as fo
             import fiftyone.zoo as foz